-Free outdoor gyms
+Free outdoor gym equipment

 We have put together some ideas on how to use the equipment in your own time.
 You will also find suggestions at some of the parks.